Destroyer1543/Exasol_TSLAMP/README.md

 5. Open the `EXASOL` tab to show the persisted investigation ID, row counts, recent investigations, and SQL-backed analytics.
 6. Run a what-if scenario such as `What if the Strait of Hormuz closes?`

-## Submission Materials

-For final submission, this repository should include:

-- Source code
-- This README with setup and run guide
-- Pitch deck PDF/PPT
-- Demo video link, maximum 3 minutes
-- Sample data, screenshots, and configuration notes as needed

-Suggested final additions:

-- `docs/pitch-deck.pdf`
-- `docs/screenshots/`
-- Demo video link in this README

 ## Verification